Alieff/timAul/README.md

 # README #

 timAul is an open source that is <b>PLANNED</b> for crawling websites to obtain some inspiration quote.
-The result of crawling can be put into database or a raw text file.
+The result of the crawler can be put into database or a raw text file.

 ### What is this repository for? ###